 Our take on HIIT

 Cardio intervals are great.
 They’re certainly not as dull as steady cardio.
-But they’re still kinda dull aren’t they?
-Same piece of equipment, speed up, slow down, speed up, slow down.
+But they’re still kinda dull, aren’t they?
+The same piece of equipment, speed up, slow down, speed up, slow down.
 And again.
 And again.
-It’s not our thing really.
+It’s not our thing, really.
 We don’t take part in any sports that have any direct relevance to any piece of cardio equipment.
 There is no reason for us to choose cardio intervals.